 Time4VPS has a DNS Manager allows you to easily set up your domain from the Time4VPS client area.
 This tool is free of charge and anyone can order it via Clients Area.
-It can help you to not only set up domain and point it to one of our servers, but also edit the DNS zone and other records, such as MX, TXT, CNAME and etc.
+It can help you to not only set up a domain and point it to one of our servers but also edit the DNS zone and other records, such as MX, TXT, CNAME and etc.

 Add DNS Manager into your Client Area